dsehnal/LiteMol/README.md

 The latest stable release of LiteMol is the [version 1.0](https://github.com/dsehnal/LiteMol/releases/tag/v1.0).

-Currently, the version 2.0 is being developed and is in a "preview" phase, meaning that a number of breaking changes will be introduced.
+Currently, the version 2.0 is being developed and is in a "release candidate" phase and should be released soon.
 Migration summary can be found [here](docs/migrating/1-to-2.md).

 Short term goals